IntersectMBO/cardano-ledger/docs/LedgerEvents.md

 This event is triggered on each tx and gives us the votes, proposals and txid of a particular tx.

+### `NewlySpendableUTxOsEvent utxo`

+This event is triggered on each tx and gives us the newly created UTxOs of that valid tx.

 ## Notes / TODO

 There appears to be multiple, redundant `NewEpoch` events.